The following describes installation and configuration of picoTK. It has been tested with SuSE 7.0 and a RedHat 6.1 Linux distributions.

 containing wildcards (asterisk) for

 properties, which need not to be matched.
-Secondly fontripper
+Secondly fontripper gets

 a "picoTK name", this is used for referencing the font from within your